pradeepbbl/chef-aws-volume/README.md

 In order to manage AWS components, authentication credentials need to be available to the node.
 There are 2 way to handle this:
-* Load credentials from data bag (support encrypted databag)
+* Load credentials from data bag (only support encrypted databag)
 * explicitly pass credentials parameter to the resource
 * or let the resource pick up credentials from the IAM role assigned to the instance